hnbeck/NikosophyWeb/content/post/LikeRDF.en.md

    A = mike.

 And what's about the teachers question?
-Oh, here we need a rule
+Oh, here we need a rule expression what we have done with the paper lists above:

-	parent(Class, Name, Parent) :- class(Class, Name), father(Parent, Name).
+	parent(Class, Name, Parent) :- class(Class, Name, LastName), father(Parent, Name, LastName).

 Now the teacher could ask

 	?parent(1, john, Parent).

 gives

 	Parent = mike.

 The notation looks different, but the impression is Prolog fits to the thinking of tables.

 It is easy to see that this graph could also be modeled in Prolog.
-Every pair of nodes could be expressed as 'provide(john, feed)' or 'like(john, dog)' and so on.
+Every pair of nodes could be expressed as 'provide(john, feed)' or 'like(john, dog)' or buy(mike, cat) and so on.
+You want to know all kids are in the familiy of mike?
+Easy:

+	?father(mike, Child).

+gives

+	Child = john.
+	Child = sarah.
+	false.

+Another question: which animals are in the familiy?
+To answer this, we need  rules:

+		animal(Father, Animal) :- buy(Father, Animal);
+								 kids(Father, Kids),
+								 animals(Kid, Animal).

+	 	animal(Kid, Animal) :- like(Kid, Animal).

+Prolog can help to retrieve data buy just using its database (of predicates) and rules

 ### selection